scalexlabs/dummy/README.md

     ```
     <img src="media/6.png" title="commands">

-13. Select the CodeBuild service role created earlier Then say “save build project”
+13. Select the CodeBuild service role created earlier Then say **Save Build Project**

 14. You are done adding test stage to your CICD pipeline using serverless.
     Note: use below sample screen to create and push buildspec.yml file in the root repository.